tanupoo/west/README.md

 - [chunkable_http_server.py][https://github.com/tanupoo/chunkable_http_server.py]

-both websocket-server and websocket-client can be installed by pip. chunkable_http_server.py must be placed into the same directory you deployed the source codes of *west*..
+both websocket-server and websocket-client can be installed by pip. chunkable_http_server.py must be placed into the same directory you deployed the source codes of west.

 ## Usage